 The red flags that you notice on a first date could be deal-breakers.
 But if a person can keep these first date tips in mind, he/she can surely look forward to a second date.
 What not to do on a first date is equally important as the list of to-do’s.
 One wrong move and you could really mess it up,

 If you keep going on first dates that never turn into a second or a third, you might be doing something wrong or off-putting.
 It is time you analyzed your first date behavior to understand where you are going wrong.
 Fret not!
-We are here to give you some simple dating tips that’ll help you make all the right moves to make that lasting first impression.
+We are here to give you a list of things not to do on a first date to make a strong and lasting first date impression.

 15 Things You Should Never Do On A First Date

-A first date evokes feels of excitement, apprehensions and nervousness in most people.
+A first date evokes excitement, apprehensions and nervousness in most people.
 That’s because the pressure to get it right looms like a heavyweight on your chest.
 After all, it’s the first chance of getting to know a person you’re attracted to.

 So, keep in mind these 15 first date tips to make sure you don’t make a bad impression:

-1. Not arriving on time
+1. Arrive on time

 Then, that person arrives extremely late and gives a lame excuse for their lackadaisical behavior.
 How would you feel?
 Well, your date would feel the same way too.
 It shows slack and lack of interest and can put off your date.

 Moreover, your date might have something else planned for the rest of day or evening.
 If you are late, their other plans might get affected and then there surely won’t be any second date for you.
 Being late is a first date mistake that can leave the wrong impression of you on your date.

 Related Reading: Mistakes Men Should Avoid When On A Date

-2. Scratching different body parts
+2. Do not scratch different body parts

-3. Being self-obsessed
+3. Do not be self-obsessed

 Yes, talking about oneself comes easily to most people.
 When there are moments of awkward silences, telling your date more about yourself and your life can seem like the better alternative.
 However, if you only keep talking about yourself, it can leave your date feeling invisible and unheard.
 Don’t break into a monologue on how much you love surfing on the weekends or that you don’t believe in charity and think it is just a hoax.
 This not only makes you seem conceited, but the other person might get bored of you on the very first date.

-4. Be overdressed
+4. Do not be overdressed

-5. Be giggly or silly
+5. Do not be giggly or silly

 First date behavior requires you to exude a bit of confidence and charm.
 It is normal to be a bit nervous on your first date, which can translate into a tendency to smile more, laugh more and giggle more.
 Ever thought about how unnatural you look when you do that?

 You should avoid that put-on laughter and the constant giggle on the first date.
 This is among the common first date mistakes people make — laughing or smiling too much, without realizing that it might come across as creepy or silly.
 You don’t want your date to think that you are being fake or trying too hard.
 So take it down a notch and be your normal self.

 Related Reading: 7 Amazing First Date Ideas